-In today’s rapidly advancing day and age, one might think that gender should no longer play a role in work these days.
-Far from it – this view of technology being “male” centric is a notion that continues to persist in this day and age and prevents many girls and young women from even considering the exciting professional field.
+In today’s rapidly advancing day and age, one would think gender no longer plays a role in work.
+Far from it – this view of technology being “male” centric is a notion that continues to persist even today and prevents many girls and young women from even considering the exciting professional field of IT.

 Table of content:

 - The challenges for women in technology

 - How’s freelancing for women in IT?